IB Education at Parkland High School

 IB Pathways at Parkland

-We are pleased to offer three different IB education pathways to meet our students’ varied needs:
+We are pleased to offer four different IB education pathways to meet our students’ varied needs:

 Both our CP and Course pathways permit students to take some IB classes from the traditional “DP” pathway without attempting the full Diploma Programme.
 Overviews of each pathway follow.